cesaro/dpu/README.rst

 Compilation
 ===========

+Before compiling DPU please notice that:

+- Development for DPU happens in the ``master`` branch.
+If you want a stable version of the tool you instead download and compile the `latest available release <https://github.com/cesaro/dpu/releases>`__ of the tool.
-DPU has only been compiled and tested under Debian/Ubuntu, although it should probably work on other Linux distributions.
+- DPU has only been compiled and tested under Debian/Ubuntu, although it should probably work on other Linux distributions.
 Please note that the Steroids library only works on x86-64 machines.

 The steps here assume that you have a Debian/Ubuntu distribution: